Asus ZenFone Max Pro M1, ZenFone Max Pro M2 Android Pie Set to Debut Soon

 Asus ZenFone Max Pro M1, ZenFone Max Pro M2, and ZenFone Max M2 will finally receive the anticipated Android 9.0 Pie update by April 15, the Taiwanese company announced on Saturday while apologising for missing its promised release window.
-The ZenFone Max Pro M1 was previously scheduled to get the Android Pie update last month, while the ZenFone Max Pro M2 and ZenFone Max M2 were originally slated to receive the new Android version in January.
+The ZenFone Max Pro M1 was previously scheduled to get the Android Pie update in February, while the ZenFone Max Pro M2 and ZenFone Max M2 were originally slated to receive the new Android version in January.
 Beta updates based on Android Pie were also rolled out to the the ZenFone Max Pro M1 and ZenFone Max Pro M2 in the recent past.
+The upcoming Android Pie updates for the three ZenFone models will be rolled out over-the-air (OTA).

 "We shall be releasing the Android Pie update latest by April 15, 2019, for [the ZenFone] Max Pro M1, [ZenFone] Max Pro M2, and [the ZenFone] Max M2," confirms Dinesh Sharma, Head of Mobile Business, in a video posted on the official Facebook page of Asus India.